 This means Dubia roaches go from birth to adulthood in about five months.
-We round the days to weeks because there is significant variation among roaches.
-This is true even with roaches reared together under the same conditions.
+We can round days to weeks because there is significant variation among roaches.
+This is true even with roaches reared together in the same conditions.
 In fact, individual variation of the time from birth to completion of the final instar can vary as much as two weeks.

 Unlike instars, the rate Dubia roach body size and weight increase over time are difficult to predict.
-We could assign a range of sizes and weights, but this would be practically useless.
-There is simply too much variation.
-Many factors affect Dubia roach size and weight, including hydration, reproductive status, growth cycle, and the quality and amount of food they eat.
+We could assign a range of sizes and weights, they are so varied that this would be practically useless.
+There’s just too much variation.
+Many factors affect Dubia roach size and weight, including hydration, reproductive status, growth cycle, and the quality and amount of food consumed.
 Some of these have very little or no relation to the actual Dubia roach growth rate.
 They may also vary weekly, and sometimes even daily.
 A hungry roach can double its weight with food alone, so weight is a poor measure of progress.

 Having said this, there is a size-related measure of Dubia roach growth that is relatively constant and predictable.
 However, it has little practical application for feeders or breeders.
 It involves measuring the width and length of the roach’s head at the beginning of each instar, then plotting changes over time.
 For Dubia roaches, this growth rate is a constant 1.25, which means each instar is marked by a 125% increase.
 Incidentally, this rate is standard across many insect species.